apiel/zicBox/NOTE.md

 ## Pixel TODO

 - TODO remove step length from kick seq...
+- TODO kick tail
+- TODO kick try to make high frequency boost to get a more punchy sound

 - FIXME transition between wavetable and waveform is not so smooth...